flaturtha/CharlieChan/_short-stories/summons.md

 &quot;What do you know about Carrington?&quot; she asked. &quot;You were with him for weeks.
 Can you think of anything that—&quot;

-She did not complete her question, her thought too unformed fot words.
+She did not complete her question, her thought too unformed for words.

 &quot;Was there anything,&quot; she resumed in a moment, &quot;before he died—anything that might explain this?&quot;